Victor Halansky: Biography

-Victor Halansky was born on 4 August 1937 in Shostka, a town in the Sumy Oblast.
-He graduated from the Economics Faculty at Shostka College of Chemistry and Technology in 1955, from the Machine-building Faculty at Saint Petersburg State University of Engineering and Economics in 1960.
-He has a Science degree in Economics and title of Professor.
-1960-1978 - he worked his way up from a shop foreman to a Deputy General Director at the Industrial Association Power Machines ("Elektrosila"); 1966-1969 - a main economy and planning expert on the heavy engineering industry plant in Haridwar; 1978-1981 - Head of Machine-Building and Heavy Engineering Industry Department, the Planning Commission of Lengorispolkom; 1981-1985 - Deputy Head of Economy Department, Leningrad region commission of CPSU; 1985-1987 - Executive Manager, Bureau of the Gosbank in Leningrad; 1987-1988 - Chief Officer, Promstroybank in Leningrad and Leningrad region; 1988-1990 - Deputy Chairman, Promstroybank; 1990-1996 - Chief Officer, Main Department of the Central Bank of the Russian Federation in Saint Petersburg; 1996-1997 - Counsellor of the Central Bank of the Russian Federation, Main Department of the Central Bank of the Russian Federation in Saint Petersburg; since September, 1997 - First Deputy Chairman of the Management Board of Viking Bank.
+Victor Halansky was born on 4 August 1937 in Shostka, a town in Sumy Oblast.
+He graduated from the Economics Faculty of Shostka College of Chemistry and Technology in 1955 and from the Machine-Building Faculty of Saint Petersburg State University of Engineering and Economics in 1960.
+He holds a degree in economics and the title of professor.
+From 1960 to 1978, he worked his way up from shop foreman to deputy general director at the Industrial Association Power Machines ("Elektrosila").
+From 1966 to 1969, he served as chief economic and planning expert at a heavy engineering plant in Haridwar.
+From 1978 to 1981, he was head of the Machine-Building and Heavy Engineering Industry Department of the Planning Commission of Lengorispolkom.
+From 1981 to 1985, he was deputy head of the Economy Department of the Leningrad regional commission of the CPSU.
+From 1985 to 1987, he was executive manager of the Bureau of Gosbank in Leningrad.
+From 1987 to 1988, he was chief officer of Promstroybank in Leningrad and the Leningrad region.
+From 1988 to 1990, he was deputy chairman of Promstroybank.
+From 1990 to 1996, he was chief officer of the Main Department of the Central Bank of the Russian Federation in Saint Petersburg.
+From 1996 to 1997, he was a counsellor in the Main Department of the Central Bank of the Russian Federation in Saint Petersburg.
+Since September 1997, he has been first deputy chairman of the management board of Viking Bank.

-Since 2000 - Chairman of the Board of Directors of Viking Bank.
+Since 2000, he has been chairman of the board of directors of Viking Bank.

-He was one of the organizers of the first five annual International Banking Congresses held in Saint Petersburg since 1992.
+He was one of the organizers of the first five annual International Banking Congresses, which have been held in Saint Petersburg since 1992.

-He is a full-fledged member of the St. Petersburg Engineering Academy, Russian Academy of the Investment and Construction Economics, Corresponding Member of the Academy of High School Sciences.
+He is a full member of the St. Petersburg Engineering Academy and the Russian Academy of Investment and Construction Economics, and a corresponding member of the Academy of High School Sciences.

-Author of more than 30 scientific works, learning and teaching materials in economics, finances and banking business.
-For a number of years he was engaged in teaching at St. Petersburg State University of Engineering and Economics, St. Petersburg State University of Economics and Finances, International Banking Institute.
+He is the author of more than 30 scholarly works and teaching materials in economics, finance, and banking.
+For several years, he taught at St. Petersburg State University of Engineering and Economics, St. Petersburg State University of Economics and Finance, and the International Banking Institute.